Originally published: MinnPost 10/18/2017

 Any attempt to roll back the clock on women’s access to birth control is unacceptable – regardless of what Minnesota businesses decide to do in reaction.

 That’s the point.
-And that’s why Planned Parenthood is calling on state lawmakers to bring forward legislation that would preserve the birth control protections in the ACA for Minnesotans.
+And that’s why the Planned Parenthood Action Fund is calling on state lawmakers to bring forward legislation that would preserve the birth control protections in the ACA for Minnesotans.

-Sarah Stoesz is the president and CEO of Planned Parenthood Minnesota, North Dakota, South Dakota.
+Sarah Stoesz is the president of the Planned Parenthood Minnesota, North Dakota, South Dakota Action Fund.